On Conjugation orbits of semisimple pairs in rank one: Introduction

-Let $\M(n,i,m-i)$ be the space of $\PSp(n,1)$-congruence classes of ordered $m$-tuples of distinct points on $\overline \h^n$, where first $i$ elements in the $m$-tuples belong to $\partial \h^n$, and the remaining others are from $\h^n$.
-When $i=m$ resp. $i=0$, we shall denote this by $\M_0(n,m)$ resp. $\M_-(n,m)$ for simplicity of notions.
+Let $\M(n,i,m-i)$ be the space of $\PSp(n,1)$-congruence classes of ordered $m$-tuples of distinct points on $\overline \h^n$, where the first $i$ elements in the $m$-tuples belong to $\partial \h^n$, and the remaining others are from $\h^n$.
 Given an element $g$ in $\Sp(n,1)$, it has a representation $g_{\C}$ in $\GL(2n+2, \C)$.
-The co-efficients of the characteristic polynomials of $g_{\C}$ are certain conjugacy invariants of $g$, and the collection of such co-efficients is called the \emph{real trace} of $g$.
+The coefficients of the characteristic polynomials of $g_{\C}$ are certain conjugacy invariants of $g$ and the collection of such coefficients is called the \emph{real trace} of $g$.
 Along with these real traces, another idea in our approach is to associate tuple of points on $\overline \h^n=\h^n \cup \partial \h^n$ to a semisimple pair $(\rho(x), \rho(y))$, and then project the $\Sp(n,1)$-conjugation orbit of the pair to the moduli space $\M(n,i,m-i)$.
 Intuitively, the semisimple pairs are seen here as equivalence classes of `moving frames'.
 To each pair, we associate points coming from the closure of the totally geodesic quaternionic lines given by these `frames'.
-This association is not canonical.
-However, given the algebraic multiplicity $(m_1, \ldots, m_k)$ of a semisimple pair, the orbit of such points under the group action induced by the change of eigenframes is canonical, and we denote the space of such orbits by $\mathcal{QL}_n(m_1, \ldots, m_k)$, or simply $\mathcal{QL}_n$.
-An orbit on this space that corresponds to a given semisimple pair is called a \emph{canonical orbit} of the pair.
+This association is not well-defined.
+However, given a semisimple pair, the orbit of such points under the group action induced by the change of eigenframes gives a well-defined association, and we denote the space of such orbits by $\mathcal{QL}_n$.
+A point on this space that corresponds to a given semisimple pair is called the \emph{canonical orbit} of the pair.
 This space has a topological structure that comes from the topological structure of the moduli space $\M(n,i,m-i)$.